 In both cases, you must comply with any local, state, or federal laws that may apply when handling punctured or damaged lithium-ion batteries.

 You may want to put out a lithium battery fire with water.
 However, this is a bad idea.
-Water can overreact, produce toxic gas, ignite and intensify the fire.
+Water can overreact, produce toxic gas, and ignite and intensify the fire.

 After discovering an active or potential lithium-ion battery catching fire, your first step is to keep you and your loved ones safe.
 If feasible, try to extinguish lithium-ion battery fires.
 You need to use a standard ABC or dry powder fire extinguisher-not a Class D fire extinguisher for flammable metal fires.